 Of the 57 hours required for the MA in School Counseling program (63 for Track II students), a minimum of 38 hours (44 for Track II students) must be taken in resident study at George Fox University.
 All work leading to the degree must be completed within 7 years from the time of matriculation.
 Extension of this limit requires approval of the Graduate Department of Counseling (GDC) Faculty.
 However, only one such extension may be considered due to special circumstances, such as ill health.
 Reinstatement to the program after withdrawal requires Admissions Committee action and may subject the student to additional requirements for the program.
+A leave of absence is valide for up to one year after which the student must re-apply to the program.

 The MA in School Counseling program is generally 2-4 years in length with 57 semester hours of course work (63 for Track II students) required as a minimum for graduation.
-Of those hours, 6 are in spiritual integration coursework, 25 in core counseling courses, 20 in prescribed school counseling core courses (26 for Track II students), and 6 clinical internship credits.
+Of those hours, 3 are in spiritual integration coursework, 29 in core counseling courses, 19 in prescribed school counseling core courses (25 for Track II students), and 6 clinical internship credits.

-Each student must complete the program requirements based on the following verification of teaching license and prerequisite teaching experience:
+Each student must complete the program requirements based on the following verification of teaching license and prerequisite licensed teaching experience:

-- Track I is for those students that hold a teaching license and can verify two years of full-time or four years of part-time teaching experience. - Track II is for those students that do not hold a teaching license or cannot verify two years of full-time or four years of part-time teaching experience.
+- Track I is for those students who hold a teaching license and can verify two years of full-time or four years of part-time licensed teaching experience. - Track II is for those students who do not hold a teaching license or cannot verify two years of full-time or four years of part-time licensed teaching experience.

-Each student must complete 20 hours of personal counseling/therapy as part of the MA in School Counseling program.
+Each student must complete a minimum of 20 hours of personal counseling/therapy as part of the MA in School Counseling program.
 Additionally, an ongoing review process serves as a way to assess the student's fit for the program; fit for the profession; emotional, psychological, and intellectual ability; as well as maturity level for functioning safely as a mental health professional.
 GDC faculty will review students each fall and spring semester.
-During spring term prior to internship, students must pass a national exam before they can start their internship: the Counselor Preparation Comprehensive Examination (CPCE).
-Only students who pass the national exam may start their internship after having completed all prerequisites.
-For more specific information, please refer to the student handbook.
+Each student must successfully pass the PRAXIS I or CBEST exam during their first term in the program.
+Students must also pass the ORELA Protecting Student and Civil Rights in the Educational Environment Examination.
+During the first semester of internship students must pass the PRAXIS II School Guidance and Counseling exam.
+For more specific information please refer to the student handbook.